-After months of rumors and leaks, the Apple iPhone 13 series is finally here.
-The phones may not represent a major design shift over last year’s iPhone 12 devices, but they still offer a number of upgrades, new features, and more.
+The phones may not represent a major design shift over 2020’s iPhone 12 devices, but they still offer many upgrades, great features, and more.

-Like last year, there are four iPhone 13 models: The iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max.
-All four of the new phones have upgrades, and some of those upgrades are features that users have been asking for, for years.
+Like the iPhone 12, there are four iPhone 13 models: the iPhone 13, iPhone 13 Mini, iPhone 13 Pro, and iPhone 13 Pro Max.
+All four iPhone models have upgrades, some of which are features that iPhone users have been asking for, for years.

 - The lineup starts with the iPhone 13 mini retailing for $699.

 - The device flips the camera layout to a diagonal camera arrangement which offers better, high-quality photos thanks to the larger lenses.

 - iPhone 13s come in five new colors, including Blue, Pink, Midnight, Starlight, and a Product Red option.

 - While pricing stayed the same, battery life significantly changed over the previous iPhone 12 smartphones.